Sign In Register

 Healthcare Facilities10

-Byron has an average annual temperature of 52°F (11°C).
+Byron experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 26°F in January while summers reach 77°F in July.
-Annual precipitation is 31.1 inches.
-The area enjoys 275 sunny days per year.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 31.1 inches.
+The area receives 23.2 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 32.
+The city sits at an elevation of 1,676 feet.

 Temperature